markddavidoff/pull_request_auto_labeler/README.md

+Note: You could tottally do this as a github action instead now, and you probably should.

 # pull_request_auto_labeler
 Automatically label Github pull requests based on elements of the PR title.
 Default configuration expects Jira style ticket code(PROJ-100) in PR title